 We calculate the dipole moment by integrating the charge density

-where $z$ is the position normal to the graphene surface, and $V$ is the volume within $10.5\, \mathrm{a_0}$ of graphene.
-To remove the influence of the electrons captured by the incident proton, we only include the time step after proton leaves the graphene for 28 $\mathrm{a_0}$.
-To extract the information on frequencies, we perform a Fourier transform of dipole moment.
-Note that the coarse resolution is due to the limited time-scale and saved charge density files.
+where $z$ is the position normal to the graphene surface and $V$ is the volume within $10.5 \; \mathrm{a_0}$ of graphene.
+To remove the influence of the electrons captured by the incident proton, we only consider times after the proton is at least 28 $\mathrm{a_0}$ away from the graphene.
+To extract information about oscillation frequencies, we perform a Fourier transform of the dipole moment and obtain the data plotted in Fig.\ \ref{fig:dip}.
+Note that the coarse frequency resolution is due to the limited time-scale of the simulations.